Mavr1/movie-app-test/README.md

 ### Features to be added in future versions

 - Animations.
-- Implement infinite scroll.
+- Infinite scroll.
-- Responsive, polished design.
+- Responsive design.